mrmarganski/mkdoc/docs/engineering/cad/stage1B.md

 ---

-📸 Step 3: Module Deliverable
+📸 Step 3: Access Your Workbench

-To prove you have mastered power transmissions, you must submit your completed gearbox exercises through the official 2064 Onshape Classroom.
+Modeling gearboxes requires specific library parts (motors, hex shafts, and gears).
+Use the classroom workbench to access the document where these parts are pre-loaded or organized for your sub-assembly work.

-1. **Access the Assignment:** Click the button below to open the Stage 1B Assignment portal.
+1. **Enter the Classroom:** Click the button below to open the Stage 1B Workbench.
-2. **Link Your Working Doc:** Ensure the document containing your three gearbox models (Gear, Belt, and Chain) is attached to the assignment.
+2. **Model Your Systems:** Use this document to build your Gear, Belt, and Chain drive systems.
-3. **Submit for Design Review:** Click **Submit**.
-A mentor will review your gear ratios, belt tensioning, and shaft spacing to ensure they are competition-ready.
+3. **Design Review:** When you finish a gearbox, leave it in this document.
+Mentors will use this link to check your gear ratios and center-to-center distances during the next design review.

-[Submit Stage 1B Assignment :material-engine-outline:](https://cad.onshape.com/classes/69ef9246c70581c5f4ff7cbd/assignment/69ef9353a120849efc8c7285){ .md-button .md-button--primary target="_blank" }
+[Enter Stage 1B Workbench :material-engine-outline:](https://cad.onshape.com/classes/69ef9246c70581c5f4ff7cbd/assignment/69ef9353a120849efc8c7285){ .md-button .md-button--primary target="_blank" }

 ---